Columbia Senior Executive Program: Where Global Insights Meet Personal TransformationNEW

 Capitalizing on Global Trends

 Dive into the most transformative global trends shaping the future of business.
-Week 1 focuses on the big questions that will define our world, exploring how macro trends impact policy, competition, markets, and consumer behavior.
+Week one focuses on the big questions that will define our world, exploring how macro trends impact policy, competition, markets, and consumer behavior.
 You will develop the strategic tools to analyze these shifts, navigate uncertainty, and capitalize on emerging opportunities that will influence your organization in the coming years.

 Topics covered include: